AaronGabriel147/web-module-project-client-auth/README.md

 // DID THIS WITH PRIVATEROUTE!
 [x] * Create a `<PrivateRoute />` component to protect your other routes.
 It should check localStorage for a token, and redirect the user to your login route if there is not a token.
 [x] * Create a protected route for your friends list.
 Remember, if the user isn't logged in, navigating to this protected route will redirect them to the login page.

+// Sorta vague but ok.
-* In your FriendsList component, rendered with `<ProtectedRoute />`, you will create a list of your friends that you get from the API.
+[x] * In your FriendsList component, rendered with `<ProtectedRoute />`, you will create a list of your friends that you get from the API.

 **Adding New Friends**
-* Create a form to collects data for a new friend.
+[x] * Create a form to collect data for a new friend.
-* Make a POST request to add a friend to the database
-* Each `friend` item that is in the `friends` array should have the following format:
+[x] * Make a POST request to add a friend to the database [x] * Each `friend` item that is in the `friends` array should have the following format:

 {